 The goals for an interactive online map are:

-- Inform and educate users about the project
+- inform and educate users about the project

-- Display information on construction works, to aid transparency
+- display information on construction works

-- Show the new train line and stations
+- show the Elizabeth Line and stations

-- Highlight areas of interest, e.g. archaeological finds
+- highlight areas of interest, e.g. archaeological finds.

 In 2010 we developed a custom CMS for the Crossrail website to help model the complex content required on the Crossrail website.
 The CMS had good support for multimedia and geo-tagging content which helped us to build the interactive map.

 We built the first interactive map using Ordnance Survey (OS) online maps, this service was chosen since data on the Crossrail map was derived from OS, so we could not legally use other services such as Google Maps.
 Map data was supplied by the Geographic Information System (GIS) team at Crossrail, using GeoServer, a Java-based open source geospatial service.